Strobesstrobes

 POST /graphql

-• Deeply nested queries (DoS): if types reference each other, you can nest a query that explodes the resolver tree, for example { author { posts { author { posts { ... } } } } }.
-Confirm whether query-depth and cost limits exist.
+• Deeply nested queries (DoS): if types reference each other, nest { author { posts { author { posts ... } } } }.
+Measure timing as you add levels.
+If five levels take 200ms and eight take 12 seconds, you have demonstrated a cost-limit gap without taking the server down.

-• Batching: many GraphQL servers accept an array of operations in one HTTP request, again sidestepping rate limits on login or OTP.
+• Batching: many servers accept an array of operations in one request, again sidestepping per-request limits on login or OTP.

-• Enforce object and field-level authorization in resolvers, not just at the top-level query.
+• Nested and flat BOLA: enforce object and field-level authorization in every resolver, not just the top-level query.
+This is the fix for the single most common GraphQL finding.

 Treat GraphQL as a first-class part of your API security program.
 For continuous coverage across REST and GraphQL together, see how agentic pentesting runs these checks on every deploy.